|

 -

-Check to see which group is most relevant to your problem.
+Check to see which forum is most relevant to your problem.
 Read the questions

 and answers, and see if they are on a topic similar to your question.
 It may